sidhu177/UsefulSQL/Main/Where.md

 Filtering in relational databases is done using Where condition.
-A less known fact is that WHERE is the first syntax that gets executed in SQL.
-Its a powerful syntax and should be used with caution.
+A less known fact is that WHERE is the first syntax that gets executed in SQL, Its a powerful syntax and should be used with caution.

 ```
 SELECT *